sametcaka/SU2_wiki_images/Build-from-Source.md

 ## Source Install Overview

 This section provides details on the various tools and requirements when building the SU2 suite from the source code on Linux/Mac OS X systems.
-Please see the [[Simple Build]] or [[Advanced Build]] pages for concise directions on the install process.
+Please see the [[Simple Build]], [[Parallel Build]], or [[Parallel and CGNS Build]]  pages for concise directions on the install process.

 ### GNU Autoconf / Automake Tools